 In addition, the company beat earnings estimates of $0.48 per share, posting a gain of $0.54 per share instead.
 This plus to plan to run a tighter, leaner ship apparently inspired investors to buy the stock at higher prices.

 It isn’t just competition from online and discount retailers that is hurting Macy’s.
 When they do spend, consumers tend to buy big-ticket items like cars and electronics instead of clothing.

 Additional pressure has come from activist investor Starboard Value LP, which wants Macy’s to unlock value on its real estate holdings.
 This includes pressure to unload the Herald Square store in New York and the Men’s Store in San Francisco.

 Closing stores means fewer places to sell merchandise manufactured by Macy’s suppliers.
 One or more of these top companies could feel the effect of Macy’s shrinking footprint.

 Ralph Lauren Corp.
 (NYSE:RLC), for example, counts Macy’s as its top customer since nearly 11% of Ralph Lauren’s Polo brand sales go to the department store retailer.
 There is speculation the Coach Inc. COH decision to close about 25% of its North American department store locations may have been influenced by Macy’s store closing decision.

 Finally, PVH Corp.
-(NYSE:PVHC), which owns Tommy Hilfiger, is Macy's biggest menswear vendor.
+(NYSE:PVHB), which owns Tommy Hilfiger, is Macy's biggest menswear vendor.
 The company’s agreement with Macy’s expires in 2017, sparking speculation it might want to look elsewhere for future contract agreements.